 For over a decade, our team of Professional Care Managers has been helping people navigate the complex world of elder care.
 From comprehensive care management to court-related services, we have vast experience guiding families through difficult decisions that must be made on behalf of their aging loved one.
 Below are some questions we are frequently asked regarding elder care:

 A professional care manager is a professional that provides assistance to individuals or families in caring for aging family members.
-These Aging Life Care Professionals™ are often social workers, gerontologists, or counselors who have a specialized body of knowledge and experience related to aging and care issues.
+These Aging Life Care Professionals™ are often nurses, social workers, gerontologists, or counselors who have a specialized body of knowledge and experience related to aging and care issues.
 A professional care manager may provide help to families of aging seniors by addressing issues related to their health, psychological function, and financial or legal status.

 Our care management professionals are specially trained to simplify the growing complexity of caring for senior loved ones.
 We create both short and long term care plans, involving your family as well as the individual in need of care.

 Our team approach puts a vast array of skills and knowledge at your fingertips, including:

 A professional care manager may help schedule appointments, participate in medical appointments, determine which providers to see, or help with determining the ideal assisted living community based on your loved one’s preferences and needs, especially with concern to financial management.
 Aging Life can help ease the stress and tension you may be feeling in caring for your loved one by offering expert services in aging and senior care.

 There are some changes in behaviors that appear that may indicate that an older person is having some difficulties functioning and it is time for a loved one to step in and get expert help.
 Some danger signals indicating a need for attention and possible intervention:

 - Frequent falls or unexplained bruises